Crosby, Stills & Nash 1982 and 1983 tours

-These tours were the third tours as the trio of Crosby, Stills & Nash, without Neil Young.
-They were in support of the 1982 album Daylight Again, and the 1983 live album Allies.
+The Crosby, Stills & Nash 1982 and 1983 concert tours were two tours that covered North America, and Europe.
+They were in support of the 1982 album Daylight Again and the 1983 live album Allies.

 History

-This was their first tour in 4 years, supporting their newest album Daylight Again.
+This was Crosby, Still & Nash's first tour in four years, supporting their album Daylight Again.
 This was also the first time CSN toured Europe, since two dates back in 1970.